pratamawijaya/example/README.md

 example
 =======

-This just some example ~
+This is just some example ~